AdobeDocs/commerce-contributor/src/pages/guides/doc-contributions/index.md

 <InlineAlert variant="info" slots="text" />

-If you use a fork instead of a branch, please set permissions to allow maintainers to edit and update the PR.
+If you use a fork instead of a branch, set permissions to allow maintainers to edit and update the PR.
 See [Allowing changes to a pull request branch created from a fork](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/allowing-changes-to-a-pull-request-branch-created-from-a-fork) in the _GitHub documentation_.

 ## Contribute documentation